List of notification codes

 Suggestions for improvement

-In case a cartesian product is needed, nothing can be done to improve this query.
+In case a Cartesian product is needed, nothing can be done to improve this query.
 In many cases, however, you might not need a combination of all children and parents, and that is when this query could be improved.
 If for example, you need the children and the children’s parents, you can improve this query by rewriting it to the following:

 MATCH (c:Child)-[:ChildOf]->(p:Parent) RETURN c, p

-When there is no upper bound specified on the variable length relationship.
+This notification is returned when there is no upper bound specified on the variable length relationship.

 Table 2.
 Notification details